Skip to content

 2008

 In July, an F-15A Eagle, tail #76-0012 was acquired.
-A lot of effort was expended by a few volunteers to disassemble the aircraft at Robins Air Force base in Georgia and truck it back to Air Heritage.
-It was re-assembled and painted and makes an impressive display outside alongside of the Air Heritage hangar.
+A lot of effort was expended by a few volunteers to disassemble the aircraft at Robins Air Force base in Georgia and truck it back to the museum.
+It was re-assembled and painted and makes an impressive display.
+A British Royal Air Force trainer, the Provost T-3, was donated by a private owner.
+This aircraft was located in Latrobe, Pennsylvania.
+It also had to be dis-assembled, trucked, and re-assembled at the hangar.

 2008 – September